SEc-123/SCSM-Global-Patent-Certification/SCSM_QA.md

   - **5% → Knowledge Write-Back Incentive Pool** (annual rewards for contributing members)

 - **Micro-Model Invocation Fees**:
-  Charged per-use, and fully allocated to the Alliance technical team for infrastructure operations and sustaining structural authorization.
+  Charged per-use, and allocated to the Alliance technical team and Structural Controller for infrastructure operations and sustaining structural authorization.

 ---